-Points of Interest Data in this unit are by infoUSA, copyright © 2001-2003, All Rights Reserved. infoUSA is a trademark of infoUSA, Inc.
+Points of Interest Data in this unit are by infoUSA, copyright © 2001-2004, All Rights Reserved. infoUSA is a trademark of infoUSA, Inc.

 eXitSource Database, copyright © 2001-2003 Zenrin Co.
-Ltd. Exit AuthorityTM and eXitSourceTM are trademarks of Zenrin Co.
+Ltd. Exit Authority $^{\text{TM}}$ and eXitSource $^{\text{TM}}$ are trademarks of Zenrin Co.
 Ltd.

-Lowrance Electronics may find it necessary to change or end our policies, regulations and special offers at any time.
-We reserve the right to do so without notice.
 All features and specifications subject to change without notice.
 All screens in this manual are simulated.

-For free owner's manuals and other information, visit our web site:
+For free owner's manuals and the most current information on this product, it's operation and accessories, visit our web site: www.lowrance.com

-www.lowrance.com